codypiersall/vismap/README.md

 -----------------

 The idea is to be able to display real-time geographical data on top of a map–for example, radar data.
-This project provides the canvas which automatically fills the map based on the current zoom level, and also provides transforms, so you can actually view data on top of the map.
+This project provides the view which automatically fills the map based on the current zoom level, and also provides transforms, so you can actually view data on top of the map.
 The transforms are located in [vismap/transforms.py](vismap/transforms.py).